The Society has been in in consultation with training schools about the potential impact of the coronavirus on counselling training and practice.

 - Face to face counselling cannot take place for an extended period of time

 - Placements cannot take place face to face for an extended period of time

-- Registrants have to self-isolate or become ill
+- Registrants have to self-isolate if become ill

 - The Society ceases being able to maintain staff at its Worthing Headquarters.